0

 So, what sets these two apart?
 Lifestyle choices are prime suspects for NAFLD—think high-carb diets waving red flags—and yes, AFLD points fingers at excessive alcohol intake.

-But strip away those differences, and it's clear: when it comes to harming your hepatic homeland, these conditions share more similarities than you might think.
+But it is important to note that these conditions share more similarities than you might think.

 Human liver illustration